LEARNING GUIDE TO:

 4. Why were the Confederate soldiers fighting the war?
 Suggested Response: The Confederate soldiers saw the war as the second American Revolution.
 They were fighting for political freedom (states' rights) and to protect the South against intruders from the North.
 Some were also fighting to uphold slavery, but most Confederate soldiers didn't own slaves.
 Robert E. Lee himself said he was against slavery.

 5. Why were the Union soldiers fighting the war?
 Suggested Response: Most Union soldiers were fighting to save the Union and the cause of democracy in the world.
 The U.S. was the leading democratic state in the world at the time.
-If the U.S. could not hold itself together, then the cause of democracy would have been set back for generations.
+If the U.S. could not hold itself together, then the cause of democracy would have been set back for generations or perhaps completely discredited.
 Some Union soldiers, but only a minority, were fighting to free the slaves.
 As the war went on and the horrific losses mounted, some Americans who had not advocated abolition at the beginning of the war, searched for an even greater meaning for the conflict.
 They found it in the abolition of slavery.
 Abraham Lincoln is the primary example of a person who came to abolition by looking for a reason for the death and destruction caused by the war.
 Others came to oppose slavery after learning of the heroism displayed by black soldiers when they were allowed to fight.

 6. Was Robert E. Lee a statesman?
 Suggested Response: One answer (other views are widely held) is: Leaving aside Lincoln's and the North's primary reason to oppose secession, i.e., that it would destroy the Union and do immeasurable harm to the cause of democracy in the world, the reason that Lee's decision (and that of every man who joined the Confederacy) was morally indefensible was that at the heart of the very concept of the Confederacy was slavery, a massive and horrid crime.
 Lee's decision was even worse than most because he acknowledged that slavery was wrong.
 A general is a leader of people and a leader cannot ignore the political and moral consequences of the wars that he fights.